release-argus/Website/content/en/docs/Help/authentication.md

 A token carries its owner's permissions.
 Two limits apply:

-- Tokens cannot create or revoke tokens (token management needs a browser session).
+- Tokens cannot manage tokens or change their owner's account details (both need a browser session).
 - Revoking a token is immediate, but a password reset does **not** revoke tokens.

 ### Scraping metrics